jacekturek/RELATIONAL_SIG_DATABASE/queries.md

 >
 > ✍️selction condition who = 'GW'

-This command is from SQL server (programm):
+This command is from SQL server programm, showing the generated command:

 SELECT TOP (1000) [where_from]
       ,[perc]